Zeitgeist (The Smashing Pumpkins album): Artwork

 On May 6, 2007, four photographs of the album booklet artwork were leaked on Netphoria, a Smashing Pumpkins fan message board.
 The band management soon released a statement to the media stating the photos are "stolen goods" that should not be posted on the Internet.
 Later in the week, the alleged thieves were identified as Joshua Kuhl and Simon Brown, both 21.
 The Chicago Police announced that 39 photographs and three guitar picks were stolen, although only four to six of those photographs were leaked online.
 The two were held on $100,000 bond.
 Asked about the band's predicament, a Chicago police officer commented, "They were pissed."
 The pair were arrested and charged with felony burglary after other tenants of the building provided a description that led police to the suspects.

 On May 16, 2007, the band's official website published an official album cover made by Obey Giant graphic designer and illustrator Shepard Fairey: a red, black and white illustration of a drowning Statue of Liberty, positioned in front of the sun.
 Fairey, whose credits include creating anti-war posters and the poster art for the feature film Walk the Line, commented on the album cover:

-I think global warming is an issue that is currently relevant, time sensitive, and a symptom of the shortsightedness of the U.S. As a broader metaphor, the drowning Statue of Liberty, a revered icon of the U.S., symbolizes the eminent demise of many of the ideals upon which the nation was founded.
+I think global warming is an issue that is currently relevant, time sensitive, and a symptom of the shortsightedness of the U.S. As a broader metaphor, the drowning Statue of Liberty, a revered icon of the U.S., symbolizes the eminent [sic] demise of many of the ideals upon which the nation was founded.
 Civil liberties, freedom of speech, privacy, etc. have been decreasing since 9/11.
 The sun in the image could either be setting or rising and this ambiguity shows that there is still hope to turn things around ...
 The U.S. is the dominant global force.
 When things are going wrong in the U.S. they are probably going wrong around the world.
 I think this image conveys both the U.S. situation and its larger global implications.

 Corgan commented, "Like a great artist can do, Shepard had summed up very simply a lot of complex themes.
 He also used the type font from our very first single, and I asked him about it and he had no idea.
 He was just on point."
 Fairey also remarked "I use red frequently because it is a visually powerful, emotionally potent color.
 Red gets people's attention.
 In this case there is the added possibility that the red liquid could be blood, giving it an even more sinister sense of foreboding."
 The red color of the artwork was changed for most of the special edition releases.
 The Best Buy reissue features a black-and-white version of the original artwork.